- Undergraduate Students

 - Perched on the south west coast, Plymouth is surrounded by the sea and the spectacular moorland of Dartmoor National Park, and is a gateway to Cornwall.

-- The city, ranked the safest place in the country for a night out (Best Bar None 2017), has an eclectic mix of quiet, chill-out spots as well as busy and exciting club venues, a thriving music and arts scene, plus it's always easy to find delicious food and an excellent cup of coffee.
+- The city was ranked by Best Bar None in 2017 as the safest place in the country for a night out.
+It has an eclectic mix of quiet, chill-out spots as well as busy and exciting club venues, a thriving music and arts scene, plus it's always easy to find delicious food and an excellent cup of coffee.

-- Plymouth is the largest city in the South West, with major high street stores, theatres (Theatre Royal Plymouth partners the university in its Plymouth Conservatoire), multiplex and art cinemas, and a variety of sports venues.
-The city is also home to Plymouth Argyle Football Club, Plymouth Albion Rugby Football Club and Plymouth Raiders basketball team.
+- Plymouth is the largest city in the South West, with major high street stores and theatres (Theatre Royal Plymouth partners the university in its Plymouth Conservatoire), multiplex and art cinemas, and a variety of sports venues.
+The city is home to Plymouth Argyle Football Club, Plymouth Albion Rugby Football Club and Plymouth Raiders basketball team.

 - The coastline and moors offer plenty for outdoor enthusiasts, including walking along the South West Coast Path or within Dartmoor National Park, horse riding, rock climbing, cycling, swimming, sailing, surfing, and even scuba diving to explore the UK's first artificial reef with the sunken HMS Scylla.